 Mild, sweet and tasty!
-Heirloom Golden Beets date back to the 1820’s or before.
-A beautiful garden variety that won’t bleed like red types.
-The greens are also very tasty.
+Heirloom Golden Beets (Beta vulgaris) date back to at least the 1820’s.
+A beautiful garden variety that grows 2-inches across and won’t bleed like red types.
+The greens are a culinary treat too!
 (50 days)

 Each packet contains approximately 250 seeds.